Combat Zone Wrestling: Pro Wrestling Academy

 Combat Zone Wrestling's Pro Wrestling Academy was founded in New Jersey by John Zandig in 1998.
 After training the classes alone, Zandig enlisted the help of Jon Dahmer, who helped train with Zandig for the next three classes.
 The first student trained was Lobo, who worked with Zandig before their wrestling careers.
 Nick Gage and Justice Pain were the next two students to be trained by Zandig.
 The fourth student and fifth student trained was TCK and Ric Blade.
 The academy relocated to The 2300 Arena in Philadelphia, Pennsylvania, and briefly merged with the Chikara Wrestle Factory.
-Shortly after the second class, the Academy separated from the Chikara Wrestle Factory and moved its operation back to New Jersey, then back to Philadelphia, and now to Blackwood, New Jersey.
+Shortly after the second class, the academy separated from the Chikara Wrestle Factory and moved its operation back to New Jersey, then back to Philadelphia, and now to Blackwood, New Jersey.
 Previously, Drew Gulak was the head trainer of the academy, with members of the CZW locker room joining them every session.
-He later joined WWE in 2016.